SAVING THE STELLER'S EIDER

-In keeping with a settlement agreement with the Center and Christians Caring for Creation, the Service initially proposed 16 million acres as critical habitat for the Steller’s eider.
-But when the agency made its final designation the following year, the area defined as critical habitat had shrunk to just under 2 million acres of lands and waters and 852 miles of shoreline.
+In keeping with a settlement agreement with the Center and Christians Caring for Creation, the Service initially proposed 25,000 square miles as critical habitat for the Steller’s eider.
+But when the agency made its final designation the following year, the area defined as critical habitat had shrunk to 2,830 square miles of ocean and 852 miles of Alaska shoreline.
 This proved to be an early example of the attacks endangered species would endure in the coming years of the Bush administration.

 The Steller’s eider faces many threats, primarily oil and gas drilling.
 In 2006, we blocked oil leasing in important eider habitat, and the next year, we successfully interrupted plans by Shell Oil to begin exploration near the Arctic National Wildlife Refuge.
 Additional oil development is planned, and we’re in court to block reckless proposals.

 ||Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.

 2002 Recovery plan